Getting Started in Python

 Finally, Python currently has two major version branches - Python 2.x and Python 3.x.
-Python 2.x is legacy, and will reach end of life status in January 2020 (which means that it will no longer be officially supported).
-Hence you should use Python 3.x as a default option as it includes core language syntax changes and improvements to make it more consistent and easier for beginners to learn.
+Python 2.x is legacy, and reached end of life status in January 2020 (which means that it will no longer be officially supported).
+Hence you should use Python 3.x as the default option as it includes core language syntax changes and improvements to make it more consistent and easier for beginners to learn.
 One of the few reasons that you may wish to continue using Python 2.x is if you are using a 3rd party Python package in your program that has not yet been upgraded to Python 3.x.
 However that situation is becoming less frequent as the community moves to Python 3.x.

-2. Setting up a Local Development Environment
+2. Local Development Environment

 Now that we have an understanding of what Python is, let us install Python (and hence the Python Interpreter) onto our local machine.

 In this section, we will assume that you have a personal computer or laptop with, as a minimum, a 1GHz processor, 4GB of RAM, 25GB of hard drive space and a monitor display resolution of at least 800 x 600.
 The following instructions also assume that you are using a 64-bit Windows operating system, but Python will work with any major operating system class, including Linux (such as Red Hat Enterprise Linux, CentOS and Ubuntu) and MacOS.
 In fact, many Linux distributions will come with Python already installed.

 The simplest option to install Python onto our local machine is to download Python from the official Python Software Foundation website https://www.python.org.
 This will provide you with the Python Interpreter and the Python Standard Library, enough to get you started developing basic Python programs.